jube-home/www.jube.io/_pages/support.md

 real-time system and methodologies also support broader transaction monitoring use cases, with slight adaptations for different scenarios.

-Here's a breakdown of its key benefits and features of support:

 ![Support](/support.png)

 ## **Key Benefits of Support:**